moveit/moveit.ros.org/documentation/contributing/index.markdown

 ### Pull Requests

 Our policy for contributing changes to the code base is that no one, not even the maintainers, should commit directly to the repo.
 Rather, you should create a feature branch on your own fork of the project and create a pull-request when it's ready to be reviewed by someone else.
-To ease the process of merging your requests, please follow your part of the [Guideline for Handling Contributions](pullrequests).
+To ease the process of merging your requests, please follow your part of the [Guideline for Handling Pull Requests](pullrequests).
 See [MoveIt!
-Code Style](code) for details on how to format your pull requests.
+Code Style](code) for details on how to format your pull requests - a requirement for our automated build farm.
+Note all contributions to MoveIt! must be BSD or similar open source license.

 ### Checking For ABI Compliance

 In LTS releases efforts should be made to avoid breaking ABI and API (binary and source-level compatibility) for MoveIt!'s C/C++ libraries.
-To aid in checking this, we recommend the [Linux ABI Compliance-Checker](http://ispras.linuxbase.org/index.php/ABI_compliance_checker)
+To aid in checking this, we optionally recommend the [Linux ABI Compliance-Checker](http://ispras.linuxbase.org/index.php/ABI_compliance_checker).

 ### Running Tests Locally